 Mersey Park Primary School is committed to safeguarding and promoting the health, safety and well-being of every pupil.
 We expect all staff, governors and volunteers to share this commitment.

-We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Safeguarding Policy, which can be viewed on our website.
+We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Child Protection – Safeguarding Policy, which can be viewed here.

 We listen to our pupils and take seriously what they tell us.
 Pupils are made aware that they can talk to any adult in school if they have any concerns.
 All staff are trained in Safeguarding annually, including the signs and indicators that a child may be being harmed or at risk of harm and the procedure to record and report any pupil disclosures.